 “Tsowa” means ‘new beginnings, which is what you will find on this pristine island in the middle of the mighty Zambezi River.
 A surreal place, set apart from the hectic world, the whispers of this majestic river are broken only by occasional calls of the African fish eagle.
 In a camp fringed by a beautiful forest, a soft path leads to a cluster of century-old baobabs.
 This is our safari island Tsowa, sensitively situated within the Zambezi National Park.

-The camp comprises a stylish lounge and dining area for 12 guests.
+The lodge comprises a stylish lounge and dining area for 12 guests.
 The bar tent is adjacent to this main living area.
 The vast outside deck makes the most of its riverfront setting and is also in the cool forest.
-It has an open-air dining area flowing onto a sunken fire-pit which overlooks the river.
+It has an open-air dining area flowing onto a sunken fire pit that overlooks the river.
 The main lodge is linked to the pool which is in a sunny spot, from which you may enjoy your favourite cold drink while watching the river glide by.

 There are 3 distinct seasons in Zimbabwe.

 The dry season Apr-Oct which is the best time for game viewing.
 The wet season Nov - Mar when the river is at its highest and the Victoria Falls are most spectacular and migrant birds are prolific.
 Sep-Oct is a superb fishing season.